2016 IPHC Annual Meeting

 2015 IPHC Annual Meeting

-The Ninety-First Annual Meeting of the International Pacific Halibut Commission will be held from Monday, January 26 through Friday, January 30, 2015 at the Vancouver Marriott Pinnacle Downtown Hotel in Vancouver, British Columbia.
-This year’s meeting is scheduled to open on Monday with presentations on the fishery, the 2014 stock assessment, and the harvest decision table, and conclude on Friday with Commission approval of catch limits and regulations.
-All public sessions and administrative sessions will be open to the public.
-These open sessions will also be webcast.
+The Ninety-First Annual Meeting of the International Pacific Halibut Commission was held from Monday, January 26 through Friday, January 30, 2015 in Vancouver, British Columbia.
+This year’s meeting opened on Monday with presentations on the fishery, the 2014 stock assessment, and the harvest decision table, and concluded on Friday with Commission approval of catch limits and regulations.
+All public sessions and administrative sessions were open to the public.
+These open sessions were also webcast.

 2014 IPHC Annual Meeting

-The Ninetieth Annual Meeting of the International Pacific Halibut Commission was held from Monday, January 13 through Friday, January 17, 2014 at the Grand Hyatt Seattle in Seattle, Washington.
+The Ninetieth Annual Meeting of the International Pacific Halibut Commission was held from Monday, January 13 through Friday, January 17, 2014 in Seattle, Washington.

 2013 IPHC Annual Meeting